ps-1305/marauders-mart/docs/contributions.md

 # Contributions

 The development of **Marauder's Mart** is a collaborative effort involving multiple contributors.
 This section acknowledges their contributions and provides guidelines for anyone interested in contributing to the project.
-The project was part of the Data Structures and Algorithms (CSL2020) course during the Spring 2025 semester @ IIT Jodhpur.
+The project was part of the Data Structures and Algorithms (CSL2020) course during the Spring 2025 semester at IIT Jodhpur.
 The contributors primarily belong to the same cohort.

 ## Acknowledged Contributors